-(3) Limits on Eligibility for Licensure by Examination:
+(2) Limits on Eligibility for Licensure by Examination:

-(a) Applicants for licensure by examination who have been previously licensed in another state or country shall be permitted to test no more than three years following application and shall meet the practice and/or reentry requirements as stated in Board rules.
-For applicants for licensure by examination who have been previously licensed in another state or country re-entry requirements shall be determined from the date the applicant passes the examination.
+(a) Applicants for licensure by examination who have been previously licensed shall meet the practice and/or reentry requirements as stated in Board rules.

 (b) Applicants for initial licensure by examination (not previously licensed in another state or country) shall be permitted to test no more than three years following graduation or program completion.